Skip to main content

 Christmas is the biggest competition season of the UK comping year.
 Between mid-October and Christmas Day, brands and retailers run more giveaways than the rest of the year combined — beauty advent calendars, luxury food hampers, alcohol gift sets, holiday-themed experiences, big-ticket family prizes, and dozens of advent-style daily draws.

 The catch: it's also when casual entrants flood the system.
-The same competition that has 800 entries in March will have 80,000 entries in December.
+The same UK Christmas competition that has 800 entries in March will have 80,000 entries in December.
 So winning Christmas competitions in the UK isn't about entering more — it's about entering smarter, earlier, and in places casual compers don't think to look.

 This is the comper's-eye guide to making the most of UK Christmas competitions: when each season starts, where the highest-value prizes actually live, the advent strategies that work, and how to avoid the December burnout that makes most compers quit halfway through.
+If you're new to the hobby, start with our ultimate guide to comping first — this page assumes you already know the basics.

 The UK Christmas competition timeline